-Weary Dunlop was a decorated war hero, surgeon, Victoria’s first Wallaby and a selfless contributor and leader in the community.
-The Weary Dunlop Foundation is based on the three pillars integral to Sir Weary Dunlop’s life; Education, Rugby Union, Community involvement and Leadership.
+Sir Edward ‘Weary’ Dunlop was a decorated war hero, surgeon, Victoria’s first Wallaby and a selfless contributor and leader in the community.
+The Weary Dunlop Rugby Foundation is based on the three pillars integral to Sir Weary Dunlop’s life; Education, Rugby Union, Community involvement and Leadership.

-The Weary Dunlop Foundation aims to support young men and women with funding in order to assist in the pursuit of education alongside rugby.
-It must be noted that applicants need only be involved in rugby at any level, including referees, coaches and players.
+The Weary Dunlop Foundation aims to support young men and women with funding in order to assist in the pursuit of their education alongside rugby.
+It must be noted that applicants may be involved in rugby at any level, be they referees, coaches, administrators, support staff or players.

 Winners of the Weary Dunlop scholarship exhibit the values of Sir Edward “Weary” Dunlop and are future leaders in the rugby and business communities.